-Box (1.2): Overview of Current Situation
+Box (1.3): Overview of Current Situation

 Will the goal have been achieved by 2015?

 ✓Expected Probable Not possible Insufficient Data

-Supportive env ironment
+Supportive env Supportive environment

-√Good Moderate Poor but Improving Poor
+✓Good Moderate Poor but Poor

+Improving

-Box (1.3): Selected Targets from the Eighth Development Plan Relevant to the Goal
+Box (1.4): Selected Targets from the Eighth Development Plan Relevant to the Goal

-- To increase Saudi per capita income by 2.2% annually. - To eradicate extreme poverty during the period covered by the Plan. - To raise enrolment in primary schooling to 100%. - To review coordination mechanisms among agencies concerned with family care, with a view to developing them and raising their efficiency. - To prepare an annual survey to evaluate effectiveness of the social safety net.
+- To increase Saudi per capita income by 2.2% annually. - To eradicate extreme poverty during the period covered by the Plan. - To raise enrolment in primary schooling to 100%. - To review coordination mechanisms among agencies concerned with family care, in order to develop them and raise their efficiency. - To prepare an annual survey to evaluate effectiveness of the social safety net.

-Box (1.4): Monitoring and Evaluation Environment Factor Evaluation Data collection capabilities √Good Medium Poor Quality of survey data Good ✓ Medium Poor Statistical follow-up capabilities √Good Medium Poor Statistical analysis capabilities √Good Medium Poor Ability to incorporate results of analysis into policies and resource planning √Good Medium Poor Monitoring and evaluation mechanisms Good ✓ Medium Poor
+Box (1.5): Monitoring and Evaluation Environment Factor Evaluation Data collection capabilities ✓Good Medium Poor Quality of survey data Good ✓ Medium Poor Statistical follow-up capabilities ✓ Good Medium Poor Statistical analysis capabilities ✓Good Medium Poor Ability to incorporate results of analysis into policies and resource planning √Good Medium Poor Monitoring and evaluation mechanisms Good ✓ Medium Poor